brennanMKE/Portfolio/README.md

 I have also worked on other iOS projects for  use privately as business tools which are not in the App Store as well as other apps which are not listed here.

 I value constantly learning and publish my work on GitHub as I experiment and create solutions which may be useful to others.
 Always learning has been especially important with iOS because it has been rapidly changing over the past few years.
-Below is a sample of my work that has been made Open Source on GitHub:
+Below is a sample of the work I have made available as Open Source on GitHub:

 1. [Xcode snippets](https://github.com/brennanMKE/Xcode4CodeSnippets) - various snippets I use all the time which I've made easy for others to use as well
 2. [Optimized Networking](https://github.com/brennanMKE/OptimizedNetworking) - code I used to learn to use NSOperation and now use regularly